 greatly reduced, sometimes almost pure white.

-Lafranchis says that this form is confined to females (well, not categorically -
+Lafranchis implies that this form is confined to females (well, not categorically -

-this would strongly indicate male in the nominate form, so why not also in the
+this colouring would strongly indicate male in the nominate form, why not also in the

 leucomelas form?
 An internet search yielded no additional information.